aldryn-gutierrez/lavigne-library/README.md

-lavigne-library
+Simple Library System

 ===============

-A simple Library System with book management features.
+A simple Library System written in Java